kb-s/kb-s/README.md

 - 🌱 I’m currently learning MERN
 - 👯 I’m looking to collaborate with like minded people
 - 🥅 2023 Goals: Full Stack Web Developer
-- ⚡ Fun fact: I love to sing and play guitar
+- ⚡ In my spare time, I love discovering new places and people, playing some sports and love to sing
 - 💬 I would love to talk about open source and accessibility.
 - 📫 How to reach me: kanhaiyabhatt41952@gmail.com